stlab/adobe_source_libraries/readme.md

 Slack
 =====
 A Slack team has been set up to discuss all things ASL.
-If you would like an invitation please open an issue with your email address.
+If you would like an invitation, please open an issue with your email address.